Now proudly sponsored by MYWINDOWBOX-'Bringing the Garden to your Window'.

 'HEAR THIS.
 Tune into new podcast Pot and Cloche while you get on top of the weeding.
 The host, Cotswold based horticulturist Joff Elphick, speaks to head gardeners, and growers about their plant passions.'

-Joff is also an integral part of the GENUS performance gardenwear clothing brand, looking after the social media accounts and the gardens where he maintains the borders for product photo shoots and open days.
+He is also an integral part of the GENUS performance gardenwear clothing brand, looking after the award winning gardens where he maintains the borders, orchard, and vegetable beds for product photo shoots and open days.

-In this episode Joff leaves the countryside behind to explore the capital.
+In this episode sponsored by mywindowbox country mouse Joff leaves The Cotswolds behind to explore the capital.
 He heads to Islington where The Garden Press Event is being held in The Business Design Centre previously the old Horticultural Halls.(pictured) Over 160 exhibitors were present but Joff whittles it down to a few of his favourites and reports back here.

 In his episode sponsored by mywindowbox I talk to the nations favourite poet Pam Ayres.
 Pam has just written a great little book published by Picador called The Lat Hedgehog.
 It is beautifully illustrated by Alice Tait and immediately shot to number one in the Sunday Times Best Seller list.
 We talk about hedgehogs, wildlife gardening, and Pams love for plants that will make her garden an oasis for wildlife.